JAI | JAI glossary: About machine vision and industrial camera…

 U

-Ultraviolet light – The band containing the shortest wavelengths in the light spectrum.
+Ultraviolet Light – The band containing the shortest wavelengths in the light spectrum.
 Ultraviolet ranges all the way from 10 nm (just above x-rays) to 400 nm, the bottom of the visible light range.
 Most ultraviolet imaging is performed at 300-400 nm or in the so-called “solar blind region” of 230-290 nm.
 However, the increasing miniaturization of semiconductor features has increased the number of applications for ultraviolet imaging at wavelengths below 200 nm, the so-called Deep UV (DUV) region.
 The short wavelengths of UV light allow for visualization of very small surface features, making it useful for inspecting microscopic details such as the surface of semiconductor chips.

 USB, USB3 Vision – Universal Serial Bus.
 Used for connecting peripherals to PC computers via serial communication.
 Originally, USB was widely used for connecting simple cameras (web cam) to PCs.
 With the introduction of "superspeed" USB (USB 3.0) and USB3 Vision (a machine vision standard introduced in January 2013), USB has garnered a meaningful chunk of the machine vision cameras market.
 Its simple plug-and-play computer connections have made it a popular choice for microscopy, as well as various types of embedded systems.
 The USB3 Vision standard is managed and licensed by the Association for Advancing Automation (A3).